 The company was always opportunistic.
 In 1981, it sold the recruitment-rich weekly newspapers Accountancy Age and Computing to the Dutch publisher VNU for £17m.
 The papers accounted for about one-third of the company and most of the proceeds were used to pay-off borrowings.
 To anybody who believed the stories about Haymarket’s huge financial success, it was a surprising divestment.
 But, finally, the founder was in good financial shape.
 And so was his company.

 Haymarket people were ultra-competitive, creative and hungry for success.
 They were a bumpy mix of posh Brits and young tigers who used the best designers, journalists and sales people.
-The excitement flowed from distinctive magazines, celebration parties and a world where Simon Tindall would call in his 10 favourite staffers of the moment and treat them to dinner in the fashionable Kensington Place restaurant followed by an England international football match at Wembley.
+The excitement flowed from distinctive magazines, celebration parties and a world where Simon Tindall would call in his 10 favourite staffers of the moment and treat them to dinner in the nearby fashionable Kensington Place restaurant followed by an England international football match at Wembley.

 Masters (who spent his evenings listening to jazz in bohemian Chelsea clubs) and Tindall, who was steeped in horse racing, were an unlikely but amazingly successful partnership.
 Their divergent leadership styles were defined by the way that the stubborn, determined Masters out-stared errant executives through long pauses, while the urbane Tindall admonished them gently with “You really have been a chump”.